 We soon chose to do the ATV ride with ATV Adventure Park.
 They are well-reputed with an active Instagram account, found just beyond the Kuala Lumpur city centre.
 I’m definitely glad that we did our first ride with them, and you’ll see this as you read on.

-Fortunately, they are real and we were soon on our way from our accommodation to the park by Grab.
-The park was far-flung, going further than the national zoo, so it might appear dodgy at first but the big rock art would tell us that we had arrived at the right place.
+Fortunately, they are real, and we were soon on our way from our accommodation to the park by Grab.
+The park was far-flung, going further than the national zoo, so it might appear dodgy at first with the single-lane road.
+But the big rock art of the park near the end of the road would tell us that we had arrived at the right place.

-There were about 7 of us in the earliest 9am slot at the time.
-After a briefing on how to ride the ATV, we got a couple of rounds in the compound to familiarize ourselves before we started hitting the slopes.
-I was terrified — the slope right at the start already had me hitting the brakes as hard as I could.
+There were seven of us in the earliest 9am slot at the time.
+After a getting briefed on how to ride the ATV, we got a couple of rounds in the compound to familiarize ourselves before we started hitting the slopes.
+I was terrified — the slope at the start of the path already had me hitting the brakes as hard as I could.

 It wasn’t over on the way back, as we had to make our way downhill this time.
-It was a constantly thumb and foot on the brakes to ensure I wasn’t zooming down and crashing into my companion.
+It was a constant thumb-and-foot on the brakes to ensure I wasn’t zooming down and crashing into my companion.
 We certainly did not expect an ATV ride to be this thrilling both ways!

 Back at the headquarters, we washed down our muddy legs with some water and caught our breaths before heading out.
 Grab rides were barely available there, so we decided to walk down 30 minutes to BBQ Lamb KL Kemensah, where we experienced the novelty of dining in the middle of a rushing stream.
 Under the harsh noonday sun, we were given straw hats to barely protect ourselves.

-Just mentioning, it’s really difficult to get a ride from out here, but it’s also not impossible.
+As a reminder, it’s really difficult to get a Grab ride from out here, but it’s also not impossible.
 Keep trying and you should eventually get a ride!
 If not, walking a little further towards the city would be a good idea to lessen the distance from available cars.
 Besides this, I don’t see any reason why anyone shouldn’t try riding an ATV.
 It’s definitely a bucket-list-worthy adventure that I have grown addicted to.

 *All photos featured in this story are taken by the author and her companion.